wilberquito/UFC-winner-predictor/README.md

 ## Deliver

-The creation of the docker compose is ispired from [this](https://towardsdatascience.com/dockerizing-jupyter-projects-39aad547484a) source
+The creation of the docker compose is inspired from this source (https://towardsdatascience.com/dockerizing-jupyter-projects-39aad547484a)

 ### Build the project